bmarkovic/pizzabyte/README.md

 ## How it works

 It uses socket.io to communicate between the offices.
 When a new order is made it's automatically added to the list (it "pings" the backend app via socket.io).
 When an order is processed in the backend it's simply marked as such in data storage and will no longer show up in the list.
-There are three SPAs (not counting the database fixture filler described above):
+There are two SPAs (not counting the database fixture filler described above):

 * Front office
 * Order processing
-* Menu editor

 All are implemented as single page apps running entirely on the client side as Sails Views, each with it's own client-side MVVM code implemented using Knockout.js.
 Because asset management is slightly differnet for this approach in Sails post 0.9 (and I haven't worked out a way around it) it uses the last 0.8 version of Sails.